This consultation is now closed.

 The majority of patients would continue to access vascular day-case surgery, diagnostics, outpatient appointments and rehabilitation services in local hospitals throughout West Yorkshire.

-There are three main reasons for the recommended change to services set out as part of the consultation:
+There were three main reasons for the recommended change to services set out as part of the consultation:

 - Specialised vascular centres must be able to deliver a safe and sustainable service to comply with NHS England’s national service specification.